Spirotot/cryptsytrader/README.md

 Learning/implementing the algorithms was a good learning experience for me!

 Check out `src/screenlog.0` for printouts of the bot actually running...
-I'll pleave it up to you to figure out if I was earning to losing money. :)
+I'll leave it up to you to figure out if I was earning or losing money. :)